NHSDigital/im1-pfs-auth/docs/developer-guides/Proxygen_CLI.md

 ## Secrets

 Secrets used for machine access are stored in Validated Relationships Service's (VRS) AWS Prod Secrets Manager with the prefix `im1-pfs-auth/proxygen/<secret>`.
 As well the private key is available in GitHub Secrets under the name `PROXYGEN_PRIVATE_KEY`.
+Secrets used for machine access are stored in Validated Relationships Service's (VRS) AWS Prod Secrets Manager with the prefix `im1-pfs-auth/proxygen/<secret>`.

+### Secrets in GitHub

+As well secrets are held in GitHub Secrets for the project.
+The secrets are used to authenticate the workflows to deploy the API to the NHS API Platform.
+The secrets are: the private key is available in GitHub Secrets under the names `PROXYGEN_CLIENT_ID`, `PROXYGEN_CLIENT_SECRET`, `PROXYGEN_KEY_ID`, and `PROXYGEN_PRIVATE_KEY`.